Floorp-Projects/Floorp/browser/docs/AddressBar.rst

            // through the UrlbarProvidersManager.
     providers; // {array} List of registered provider names.
 Providers can be
                // registered through the UrlbarProvidersManager.
+    sources; // {array} If provided is the list of sources, as defined by
+             // MATCH_SOURCE.*, that can be returned by the model.

     // Properties added by the Model.
     tokens; // {array} tokens extracted from the searchString, each token is an